dwmkerr/sharpshell/docs/troubleshooting.md

 It seems that under some circumstances, Tab Controls in property sheet extensions can lead to unpredictable behaviour and crashes - currently I recommend against using them until the route cause of this issue is identified.
 More detail on this issue and the one above can be found here: [https://sharpshell.codeplex.com/discussions/470807](https://sharpshell.codeplex.com/discussions/470807)

+>...2) The second issue I found with the PropertyPageHandler is in combination with a TabControl.
+It doesn't matter if the TabPages are created dynamically or in static way.
+When I switched (on my developer machine) between the PropertyPage and any other application (sometimes 2 times focus switch, sometimes after 10 times focus switches between the applications) the PropertyPage freezes and then the Windows Explorer crashes with an AppHangB1.
+Fast workaround is of course the usage of any other controls.
+I have this tested this only on one machine (my developer machine), so maybe this is only a very specific issue.
+Thread #470807 | Message #1127814 | 2013-11-22

 **Context Menu Extensions**

 It seems that sometimes creating the [ComServerAssociation] is not enough. <span style="font-size:10pt">When you add the registry key for the given extension, the context menu may be got from a different part of the registry for the users preference.
 For example, for 'png', u</span><span style="font-size:10pt">ou can determine this by checking the user choice:</span>